FreireLevi/Hello-World-HTML/README.md

 Also learned more about:
 - Directories (Folders, filesystems, etc)
 - How browsers display web pages
-- How to use Git# Hello-World-HTML
+- How to use Git